HSMF/mtost/README.md

 ## Try it out

 1. Get Ocaml, dune, menhir, ocamllex
+  (For syntax highlighting you will also need tree-sitter, see [tree-sitter-tost](./tree-sitter-tost/README.md))

 1. there is no real standard library yet, so to write actual programs, `std.c` exists.
 You need to build that first: